Takendrop/42CommomCore/README.md

 ### So Long
 **So Long** is a simple 2D game developed using the MiniLibX library.
 This project introduces basic game development concepts and graphical programming.

-## Piscine Projects
-Projects from the 42 Piscine are located in the `Piscine` folder.
-These projects are essential exercises designed to build a strong foundation in programming, particularly in C. They cover a wide range of topics including algorithms, data structures, memory management, and more.